 The partnership will examine service delivery and options for provisions and promote multi-agency and multi-disciplinary working where appropriate.
-As part of this the LA carries out annual safeguarding and health and safety visits and arranges twice yearly quality assurance visits that comprise lessons observations and pupil voice feedback.
+As part of this the LA carries out annual safeguarding and health and safety visits to alternative education providers and arranges twice yearly quality assurance visits that comprise lessons observations and pupil voice feedback.
 This is for alternative education providers on the Alternative Education Framework which can be found here.

-The partnership will monitor and evaluate individual and collected arrangements that can be used to develop more coherent, holistic, and effective delivery of services and strategies.
+The partnership will monitor and evaluate individual and collective arrangements that can be used to develop more coherent, holistic, and effective delivery of services and strategies.